waltervanheuven/psychopy-on-M1/README.md

 ## Issues

 - Audio issues.
 Switching to PTB breaks PsychoPy.
+- Psychtoolbox issues:
+    Symbol not found: _AllocateHIDObjectFromIOHIDDeviceRef
-- mp4 movies are not working
+- mp4 movies are not working.

 If PsychoPy fails to start up after you have changed the preferences, remove the file `userPrefs.cfg`